leejet/stable-diffusion.cpp/README.md

 - convert weights to gguf model format

     ```shell
-    ./bin/convert sd-v1-4.ckpt -tp f16
+    ./bin/convert sd-v1-4.ckpt -t f16
     ```

 ### Quantization

-You can specify the output model format using the `--type` or `-tp` parameter
+You can specify the output model format using the `--type` or `-t` parameter

 - `f16` for 16-bit floating-point
 - `f32` for 32-bit floating-point